Key deer may lose endangered species protection. Less than 1,000 live in the Lower Keys

 The July 30 letter came just before the federal government announced on Monday that it would change the way the Endangered Species Act is applied, making it easier to remove species from the endangered list.
 The new rules also allow wildlife managers to conduct economic assessments when considering the status of a species, meaning that lost revenue from a protected habitat could potentially lead to lower protections.

 Widely photographed by visitors to the Florida Keys, the deer got very close to extinction in the 1950s when habitat destruction and poaching reduced its population to around two dozen.
-Since then a federal recovery effort and the 1957 establishment of the Refuge helped recover the population to between 950 and 1,000 animals.
-The bulk of the populations is on Big Pine but others spread out across the Lower Keys.
+Since then a federal recovery effort and the 1957 establishment of the refuge helped recover the population to between 950 and 1,000 animals.
+The bulk of the population is on Big Pine, but others spread out across the Lower Keys.

 Miami Herald Reporter David Goodhue contributed to this story.